eddelbuettel/zigg/README.md

 on the order of 7.4, 5.2, and 4.7 for the normal, exponential, and uniform RRNGs.

-That said, the actual time drawing random numbers will likely only affect a fraction of the run-time of study so you may well consider sticking with high-quality, well-tested, and widely-deployed default generators in R.  This package provides a useful illustration of how and older and simpler generator can be lighter and faster (at possibly a lesser total period etc).
+That said, the actual time drawing random numbers will likely only affect a fraction of the run-time of study so one may well consider sticking with either the high-quality, well-tested, and widely-deployed default generators available in R, or in other CRAN package.
+This package provides a useful illustration of how and older and simpler generator can be lighter and faster (at possibly a lesser total period etc).

 ### Usage